 The Backup Selections tab lets you change the type of Oracle backup.
-You can back up the whole database, only the tablespaces, only the data files, or the Fast Recovery Area (FRA).
+You can back up the whole database, only the tablespaces, only the data files, the Fast Recovery Area (FRA), Database Backup Shares, or the Whole Database -Datafile Copy Share.
 The following is the selection list:

-Whole database
+- Whole database

 - Partial database Tablespaces

 - Partial database Datafiles

 - Fast Recovery Area (FRA).
 This option backs up the contents of the FRA.
 For the Oracle instance to be restored and recovered, make sure that the FRA contains a recoverable image set when it is backed up.

+- Database Backup Shares.
+This option is used when the Oracle DBA places database backups in the share on a NetBackup appliance (Copilot).